-Teacher certification is not required of school counselors in Illinois.
-If you are a not a certified teacher there will be a couple of classes that you are required to take as leveling courses.
+A teaching license is not required of school counselors in Illinois.
+If you are a not a licensed teacher there will be a couple of classes that you are required to take as leveling courses.
 We offer those courses as part of your curriculum of studies.
-If you hold a valid teaching certificate you will have the option of taking two electives from the community counseling program offered in Chicago.
-Please consult with your faculty advisor about this option.

 The practicum and internship take place in the final year of the program.
 Candidates are placed at the elementary, middle or secondary school settings to conduct the practicum and internships.
 The placement process is coordinated by program faculty.

-- One of the following tests: Illinois test of basic skills (#96 or #300) OR ACT plus writing with a score of 22 or more, OR SAT (mathematics and critical reading) (all these tests must have been taken within 10 years from admission) OR Test of Academic Proficiency (TAP) for full admission.
+- One of the following tests: ACT plus writing with a score of 22 or more, OR SAT (mathematics and critical reading) (all these tests must have been taken within 10 years from admission) OR Test of Academic Proficiency (TAP) for full admission.

 You can apply online.
-You are encouraged to take the Type 73 certification exam during their practicum or internship.
+You are encouraged to take the 181 exam during their practicum or internship.